TahrimaM/HorseRaceSimulator/README.md

    - **Java 8+** installed on your system.
      - You can download it from [Oracle's website](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) or use a package manager (e.g., `apt`, `brew`).
+     - You can check if you have the correct version by writing in your terminal:

+       java -version

+        If not installed, use the website above to install it.

    - A **command-line interface** (CLI) to run Java programs, such as Terminal (macOS/Linux) or Command Prompt/PowerShell (Windows).